 For all living things—life as we know it—there are six required elements: carbon, oxygen, hydrogen, nitrogen, phosphorous, and sulfur.

 There is something else to consider: quality.
 Coal quality is determined by ash and sulfur.
 These go hand in hand—when one goes up the other goes up, when one goes down the other goes down.
 For all living things—life as we know it—there are six required elements: carbon, oxygen, hydrogen, nitrogen, phosphorous, and sulfur.
-The sulfur comes right from the plant itself.
-How about the ash?
-Well, this is an interesting one.
+The sulfur comes from the plant itself.
+But the ash is an interesting acquisition.
 Picture a tree growing.
 It takes water out of the ground, passes the water up through the tree, takes out whatever nutrients it wants, and eventually the water gets to the leaves and is transpired out into the atmosphere.

-But there are certain elements that trees just don’t want.
-As a matter of fact, there are certain elements that plants in general don’t want, and two in particular are aluminum and silicone.
-Unless they get rid of them somehow, they get deposited in the leaves.
-The leaves block up and as a result the plant dies.
-What do they do with it?
-They stash it away in the old dead wood cells.
+But there are certain elements that trees and plants in general just don’t want.
+Two in particular are aluminum and silicone.
+Unless they get rid of them somehow, these elements get deposited in the leaves.
+The leaves block up and as a result, the plant dies.
+It gets stashed away in the old dead wood cells.
 When you burn a log in your fireplace, that’s what you see in the way of ash.
-It’s simply the stuff that the tree stored in the wood that it didn’t want.
+It’s simply the material that the tree stored in the wood that it didn’t want.
 If you take that wood and turn it into coal the ash just goes right along with that.